CS-SI/SafeScale/METADATA.md

 The host informations are stored in folder ``0.safescale/host``.

-Inside this folder, the metadata of a host is stored in object named with its ID in subfolder ``byID``, and in object named with its name in subfolder ``byName``.
+Inside this folder, the metadata of an host is stored in object named with its ID in subfolder ``byID``, and in object named with its name in subfolder ``byName``.

 ### SafeScale Networks